 The Lodi Public Library offers a variety of classes on computer use.
 Learn more about our class offerings.

-The library does provide a Homework Help program, Monday through Thursday from 3 to 6 p.m.
-Volunteer tutors provide homework help to grades kindergarten to 8th grades.
+The library does provide a Homework Help program, Tuesday and Wednesday from 2:30 to 5:30 p.m.
+Volunteer tutors provide homework help to grades kindergarten to 12th grades.